Guscraftin/bot_XperPool/README.md

   - Delete the user of the 'Tickets' database and his ticket channel when he left the guild.
 - Mission system:
   - Logs in the database and create a thread in details-mission when a member reacts to a mission.
   - Send log message in staff thread, update the database and disable button for the member when he accept the mission.
+A staff member can accept or refuse the candidate of the user (the bot send the answer to the user).
   - Update the description mission from the thread staff channel to all thread members.
   - Delete the user of the 'LogMissions' database and his threads channels when he left the guild.
 - Point system: